jhilberdink/Canadian_Election_Study_Analysis/README.md

 ## Machine Learning Model

 We will attempt to predict respondents' political party preferences based on their demographic information and their issue priorities.
-We plan to use a supervised machine learning model such as Random Forest or Ensemble Classifier to predict party prefence.
+We plan to use a supervised machine learning model such as Random Forest or Ensemble Classifier to predict party preference.

-...
+## Database

+The dataset is currently stored in a CSV file in the github repository.
+Data will be entered into a PostgreSQL database that will be connected to the final machine learning model.